Family Limited Partnerships and FLLLPs in Florida

 The IRS challenges FLP valuation discounts when the partnership lacks a legitimate business purpose beyond tax reduction.
 In Estate of Strangi v.
 Commissioner, the Tax Court disallowed discounts where the decedent transferred nearly all personal assets into an FLP shortly before death, retained effective control over all assets, and used partnership funds to pay personal expenses.
 The court found no meaningful change in the economic relationship between the decedent and the assets.

-Common red flags include forming the partnership late in life with no operational history, contributing personal-use assets like a primary residence, commingling personal and business expenses, and making distributions on demand rather than according to a business rationale.
+Common red flags that attract IRS scrutiny include forming the partnership late in life with no operational history, contributing personal-use assets like a primary residence, commingling personal and partnership expenses, and making distributions on demand rather than according to a business rationale.
+An FLP that survives a challenge needs genuine business operations, consistent formality, arm’s-length transactions, and a legitimate non-tax purpose such as consolidated investment management, creditor protection, or family governance of business assets.

-Family Limited Partnership vs LLC
+Family Limited Partnership vs. LLC

 | Feature | FLP / FLLLP | Multi-Member LLC |